 This is a post that I was interested in writing for quite some time.
 I’ve taken notes and considered my options.
 Some people do top prospect lists, like today you will find that this month’s UCB project is for us to do a top-7 prospects list.
 Instead of that, what I really wanted to do was identify my favorite player in the Cardinals’ system at each position in an All-Prospect team.
 Unfortunately for the Cardinals, many of these players are still a year or two away.

 It’s tomorrow!
 Well, maybe not.
 I’m continuing the “Looking at 2012” series that I began nearly three weeks ago before life got crazy for me.
 In part one, I overviewed the Cardinals biggest question and some of the decisions that they’ll have to make in the offseason.
 In part two, I talked about players with contract options and what I think the Cardinals will do and ought to do with them.
 Now in part three, I will talk about some of the young talent that we expect to contribute to the 2012 Cardinals.

 The Cardinals announced tonight that they have signed left handed reliever Arthur Rhodes.
 The 41 year old Rhodes was released by the Texas Rangers earlier this week after compiling a 4.81 ERA in 32 appearances for the Rangers.

-Why not Mark Buehrle?
 Why not Mark Buehrle, indeed.
 The 32 year old pitcher has 155 wins and a 3.82 ERA over his 12 seasons in the big leagues.
 He has thrown 200 or more innings in 10 of those, and is on pace to do it again.
 The fewest games he’s started when he’s been on the roster all year is 30 games.
 Not to mention he grew up a Cardinals fan and lives near St. Louis.

 The big rumor out of St. Louis right now has nothing to do with potential trades, but rather retaining one of our own.
 No, not Albert Pujols.
 It seems that reports are circulating that the Cardinals and 25 year old left handed starter Jaime Garcia are closing on an four year extension.